Porcelain Plank DeckingLooks like a wood deck...... only better

-Resembling panels of 3”- 4” wide wood planks joined side by side, our ¾” thick, 16” wide x 48” long slab style porcelain decking is designed for quick and easy installation over pedestals, support pads or a pedestal supported rail system, as well as for laying directly on grade over compacted sand or gravel.
+Resembling panels of 3”- 4” wide wood planks joined side by side, our ¾” thick, 16” wide x 48” long slab style, wood look pavers are designed for quick and easy installation over pedestals, support pads or a pedestal supported rail system on roof decks, as well as for laying directly on grade over compacted sand or gravel as landscape pavers.

 12” x 94” ‘DeckWay” planks